ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_bock20jgr.rst

 .. figure::  /recipes/figures/bock20jgr/tas_Global_CMIP6_historical_anom_1850-2014.png
    :align:   center

-   Observed and simulated time series of the anomalies in annual and global mean surface temperature.
+   Fig. 1: Observed and simulated time series of the anomalies in annual and global mean surface temperature.
 All anomalies are differences from the 1850-1900 time mean of each individual time series.